manoharan-neethu/neu-capstone-project-juego/2-Wireguard-VPN-Setup-Stage/readme.md

 ### Step #5: Set Ansible's Target Host in `inventory.yml`

 Navigate to the playbook directory and edit the `inventory.yml` file.
 Set the host to be your VPN's public domain name (i.e. the one reflected in the DNS A record you created).
-Substitute it in place of `vpn.ctf.issessions.ca`.
+Substitute it in place of `vpn.ctf.juego2022.com`.
 Effectively, we are telling Ansible where to run the ansible playbooks (i.e. the VPN host).

 ### Step #6: Run Ansible Playbooks